MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

     * In the **Connected apps** page, click the plus sign and select **G Suite**.

-3. In the pop-up, fill in the following information:
+1. In the pop-up, fill in the following information:

     ![G Suite Configuration in Cloud App Security](media/gsuite-config-cas.png "G Suite Configuration in Cloud App Security")

-    1. **Service account ID** that you copied in step 13.
+    1. Enter the **Service account ID** that you copied earlier.

-    1. **Project number (App ID)** that you copied in step 22.
+    1. Enter the **Project number (App ID)** that you copied earlier.

-    1. Upload the **Certificate** P12 that you saved in step 12.
-You need the password you saved to do this.
+    1. Upload the P12 **Certificate** file that you saved earlier.

     1. Enter one **admin account email** of your G Suite admin.